kaiomagalhaes/README/README.md

 ### Feedback Protocol
 I firmly believe that feedback is at the core of building trust and respect in a team.

-At Codelitt, there is a regular feedback cycle which occurs every quarter.
+I believe in regular feedback cycle which occurs every quarter.
 The first time we go through this cycle, we’ll draft a proposed set of OKRs for you for the next review period.
 These are not product or technology OKRs; these are professional growth OKRs for you.
 You will receive feedback from your manager as well as anyone you request during the review period.

 Review periods are not the only time we’ll exchange feedback.
 This will be a recurring topic in the 1:1s.
-If you're under me on 15five I am going to ask you for feedback in 1:1s regularly.
+If I'm your direct manager I am going to ask you for feedback in 1:1s regularly.
 I am never going to stop doing this no matter how many times you say you have no feedback for me.

 Disagreement is feedback and the sooner we learn how to disagree with each other efficiently, the sooner we’ll trust and respect each other more.
 Ideas don’t get better with an agreement.